NERSC/spack-infrastructure/docs/spack_training.rst

 Generating Modulefiles
 -----------------------

-In this section we let spack generate modulefiles for spack packages we installed.
-Perlmutter is using Lmod as the module system which supports both tcl and lua modules.
-You may want to refer to the `Modules <https://spack.readthedocs.io/en/latest/module_file_support.html>`_
+In this section we let Spack generate modulefiles for the Spack packages we installed.
+Perlmutter is using Lmod as the module system which supports both
+``tcl`` and ``lua`` modules.
+You may want to refer to `Modules <https://spack.readthedocs.io/en/latest/module_file_support.html>`_ for more information.

 .. code-block:: console